-FIGURE 4-14: Outside Line parameters
+FIGURE 4-14: Edit Outside Line Screen

 Centrex and CLASS Feature Integration

 CO or outside lines in the NexPath system can be designated as Centrex, Allow CLASS features, or normal.
 This is done in the Lines section of AdminToolTM, at Edit Configuration -> Advanced -> Lines.
 This parameter can take on values of Y, C, and N, for Yes (Centrex), C (CLASS features allowed), or N (normal line).